This year, reproduction vintage Christmas decor is HOT at the stores. All of a sudden the stuff we love is going mainstream.

 Vintage Ornament Wreath

-I've been wanting to make my own for a few years now, but just haven't gotten up the nerve to glue a bunch of my Shiny Brites onto a wreath yet.
+I've been wanting to make my own for a few years now, but I just haven't gotten up the nerve to glue a bunch of my Shiny Brites onto a wreath yet.

 But if you aren't squeamish like me, having a vintage ornament wreath is a great way to show off your love of vintage Christmas decor all in one space.
 It definitely makes a statement!